leftstick/splash-screen/README.md

 Multiple themes can be used while enable splash.
 Available themes: `tailing`, `windcatcher`, `audio-wave`, `spinner-section`, `spinner-section-far`, `circular`.

-See full featured demo: [splash-screen](http://leftstick.github.io/splash-screen/)
+You would like to see real demo: [splash-screen](http://leftstick.github.io/splash-screen/)

 ## LICENSE ##